mjawadhaider/search-documents/README.md

 ### 3. Implementation Plan

-The implementation of the `searchEngine` algorithm follows these steps:
+The implementation of the `search-documents` algorithm follows these steps:

 - **Step 1**: Define the structure of the search engine class, including attributes like `indexes` (a dictionary to hold keywords and their respective documents) and `stopWords` (common words to exclude from indexing).
 - **Step 2**: Develop methods for reading and processing files, including handling punctuation, case normalization, and word tokenization.